alan-ghelardi/docker-emacs-cask/README.md

 Docker image containing Emacs (nox) and Cask for continuous integration processes

-[Emacs][emacs] is an extensible, customizable, free/libre text editor maintained by the GNU project.
-[Cask][cask] is a project management tool for Emacs Lisp to automate the package development cycle; development, dependencies, testing, building, packaging and more.
+[Emacs][emacs] is an extensible, customizable, free/libre text editor developed and maintained within the [GNU][gnu] project.
+[Cask][cask] is a project management tool for Emacs Lisp to automate the package development cycle;
+development, dependencies, testing, building, packaging and more.

 This Docker image was designed to be used in continuous integration pipelines in order to test Emacs Lisp projects.
 In addition to `Emacs` and `Cask`, it has all